“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-This course is designed to help health and social care professionals prepare to become senior managers.
-Whatever sector you currently work in, this enriching management programme will help you understand the problems and challenges facing enterprises and organisations in the health and social care setting and develop the knowledge, skills and behaviours to identify potential solutions.
+This course is designed to help health and social care professionals develop leadership and managerial capabilities.
+Whatever sector you currently work in, this enriching leadership programme will help you understand the problems and challenges facing enterprises and organisations in the health and social care setting and develop the knowledge, skills and behaviours to identify potential solutions.

-This part-time two-year programme is designed to be compatible with the demands of a full-time job.
+This two-year part-time programme is designed to be compatible with the demands of a full-time job.
 The course runs one day a week.
-Learning is supported via interactive in-class sessions and independent study.
+Learning is supported via interactive in-class and online sessions and independent study.
 Course materials are available online, so you can prepare work at home, ensuring that in-class learning is highly interactive.